TI-Toolkit/tokens-wiki/tokens/dbd(.md

 <tt><kbd><b>apps</b></kbd></tt>, `1:Finance`, `CALC`, `D:dbd(`
 <hr>

-The `dbd(` command calculates the number of days between two dates.
+The <tt>dbd(</tt> command calculates the number of days between two dates.
 Each date is encoded as a single number in one of two formats (two formats can be mixed in the same command):

 *   day, month, year — DDMM.YY (e.g. April 26, 1989 would be 2604.89)
 *   month, day, year — MM.DDYY (e.g. April 26, 1989 would be 04.2689 or just 4.2689)